Documents Help and User Guide v20

 Enable Document Count Column in Nominal Transaction Enquiry: if the document count column should not be visible in the nominal transaction enquiry, remove the permission here.
 This can be useful if loading the document count column is causing speed issues in this screen.

-Advanced Settings: please do not select any of these options – these are to be used only by a Business Partner working with Sicon during the implementation of the DMS module.
+Advanced Settings: please do not select any of these options – these are to be used only by a Business Partner working with Sicon during the implementation of the Documents module.

 4.4.
 Indexing Information

 This tab can be used to show how Modules, Entities, Document Types and Attributes are linked together and what attributes are available under a particular document type.

 Modules: Sage and Sicon Add-on modules where Documents can be used to index and view documents.
 The System modules cannot be edited but additional modules can be added as needed.

 Entities: this is a list of entities against which document types can be stored.
 System entities cannot be edited but additional entities can be added if required.

 Document Types: the classification of documents when added to Sage via Documents against a particular entity.
 System document types cannot be edited but new document types can be added if required; there is a wizard for adding new document types.

 Attributes: these are used to automatically reference the documents added to Sage via Documents.
 System attributes cannot be deleted or edited (apart from the Description attribute which can be marked as mandatory if required), but additional attributes can be added if required.